Shade Cloth: Does it Actually Work in the Garden?

 Weather patterns have become more inconsistent, leading to hot, dry summers in many parts of the country.
 Shade cloth is a tool that I’m here to tell you all about if you haven’t heard of it!
 So what is it exactly, and how can it help in your garden?

 In northern regions where the days may be long but the sun is farther from the equator and thus less likely to scald plants, many growers use 30% cloth.
-Most vegetables elsewhere can stand to benefit from 40% cloth for crops like tomatoes and lettuce.
+Most vegetables elsewhere can benefit from 40% cloth for crops like tomatoes and lettuce.
 In hot desert regions where the sun can be damaging and brutal, growers can use 50% cloth during the peak of summer.

 The higher the percentage of cloth, the tighter the knit or weave, resulting in less light transmission.
 The cloth ranges in sizes to fit just one garden bed width over the top of hoops, all the way up to a gothic-style greenhouse.

-Many companies offer custom-fitted sized shade cloth if you have a uniquely sized building you are looking to cover.
+Many companies offer custom-fitted shade cloth if you have a uniquely sized building you are looking to cover.
 So how can it actually help your garden?
 Let’s take a deeper look at what shade cloth does and the benefits it offers for gardeners.

 What Does Shade Cloth Do?